 Krokodil (kr-ak-O-del) is a homemade opioid derivative of codeine and is one of the most potent and dangerous street drugs introduced for recreational use.
 The drug also contains compounds of desomorphine, codeine, gasoline, paint thinner, lighter fluid, iodine, hydrochloric acid, and red phosphorus, which can lead to significant harm on the user.

 If you know someone who is experimenting with krokodil or has developed drug dependency, please contact a nearby rehab provider that can provide krokodil drug addiction treatment ASAP.
-Without treatment, patients are likely to experience debilitating and fatal consequences of krokodil use without help from an Oregon drug addiction treatment center.
+Without treatment, patients are likely to experience debilitating and fatal consequences of krokodil use without help from a substance abuse treatment center.

 Why Is It Called “Krokodil?”

 Krokodil is a mixture of several opioids and solvents, as mentioned above, and has been introduced as a semi-synthetic street drug from predatory dealers.
 Nicknames for the drug include “Russian Magic,” “Zombie Drug,” and “Poor Man’s Heroin.”
 The name krokodil has a morbid meaning due to the physical effects of the drug upon use.